Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Results

-Timing tests are performed in a similar manner to accuracy tests but building grids of states of increasing size from $n=100$ to $n=3200$.
-The results are summarized in Tab.~\ref{tab:C2P:timing}.
+Timing tests are performed in a similar manner to accuracy tests but with building grids of states of increasing size from $n=100$ to $n=3200$.
+The results are summarized in Table~\ref{tab:C2P:timing}.
 As expected, all NN representations perform significantly slower than the NR algorithm with analytic EOS.
 Moreover, the cost of all the algorithms that do not employ the analytical EOS representation increases proportionally to the grid size.
 All the algorithms employing NN representations perform significantly faster than the NR algorithm with tabulated EOS.
 This is primarily due to the nested iteration of the NR scheme, see Appendix~\ref{app:c2p:root}.
 The NR algorithm using the NNEOSB runs up to two times faster than the same with NNEOSA, despite the fact that NNEOSB is a larger NN.
-This is due to the different computations of the derivatives of $p$: the backpropagation needed to compute them for NNEOSA is more expensive than returning derivatives as regular outputs, as it is done in NNEOSB.
+This is due to the different computations of the derivatives of $p$: while NNEOSB returns the pressure and its derivatives as outputs, NNEOSA returns only the pressure, and then the pressure derivatives must be calculated from backpropagation.
+This latter procedure increases the run time of the evaluation. e.g.,\ for $n=800$ gridpoints, generating an output with NNEOSB takes on average $6.07\cdot10^{-3}$~s.
+While NNEOSA only needs $4.61\cdot10^{-3}$~s to compute $p$, an additional $5.68\cdot10^{-3}$~s are needed to compute the derivatives via backpropagation.
 Following expectations, the NNC2PL is slower (by on average a factor of more than 1.5) than the NNC2PS.
 While faster NN EOS representations are always achievable by limiting the network size, this can compromise accuracy.
 The most significant result is however the comparison of the NNC2P with the NR algorithm using the interpolated EOS.
 The NNC2PL completes the C2P on average ${\sim}13$ times faster than the NR algorithm with interpolated EOS.
 NNC2PS is instead ${\sim}22$ times faster.
-Thus, this NNs accelerate the C2P by more than an order of magnitude without significantly compromising the accuracy.
+Thus, these NNs accelerate the C2P by more than an order of magnitude without significantly compromising the accuracy.
 We note also that, for all grid sizes, both NNC2P approaches are always faster than both NNEOS approaches, with the faster EOS approach (NNEOSB) slower than the slowest C2P approach (NNC2PL) by at least a factor of 1.7.

-\subsection{Shock tube}
+\subsection{Shock Tube}